Sorkhkola Rural District

 Sorkhkola Rural District (دهستان سرخكلا) is in Zirab District of Savadkuh County, Mazandaran province, Iran.
-The capital of the rural district is the village of Sorkhkola.
+The capital of the rural district is the village of Sorkhkola Tappeh.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was (as a part of the Central District) was 520 in 136 households.
 There were 552 inhabitants in 186 households at the following census of 2011.
-The 2016 census measured the population of the rural district as 968 in 329 households, by which time the rural district had been separated from the district in the establishment of Zirab District.
+The 2016 census measured the population of the rural district as 968 in 329 households, by which time the rural district had been separated from the district in the formation of Zirab District.
 The most populous of its 16 villages was Kar Salar, with 263 people.